“Nail Tints” Are The Minimalist’s Answer To Healthy, Glossy Nails

 What are the best nail tints?

-Nail tints are emerging as a category to watch, but there is one in particular product that most manicurists swear by: Dior Nail Glow.
-Streets herself raves about it thanks to its effortless ability to impart a pretty veil of pink color.
+Nail tints are emerging as a category to watch, but there is one in particular product that most manicurists swear by: Dior Nail Glow, $47.
+Streets herself raves about it thanks to its effortless ability to impart a pretty veil of pink colour.
 Likewise, top nail artists such as Harriet Westmoreland and Julia Diogo are also fans of the cult nail tint, which complements all skin tones and nail shapes.

-“Dior Nail Glow was the original formula that prompted an array of ‘dupes’ on the market and, as a regular user of the product, I can see why,” says Streets.
-“The pink tint is the perfect sheer color to make nails appear naturally healthy looking, and the super high-shine finish looks as glossy as gel polish.”

-For a more budget-friendly option, Streets recommends the Nails.
-Inc Glowing My Way Nail Perfector.
-“It’s a similar pretty, pink, sheer shade and it gives nails a beautiful shine,” says Streets.
-She recommends layering a couple of coats if you want a more intense color, or just one if you want to make your nails look “done” in a rush.
+Streets recommends layering a couple of coats if you want a more intense colour, or just one if you want to make your nails look “done” in a rush.

 AdvertisementADVERTISEMENT